Reubinator/PCP-1v1lol-/README.md

 ## Known Glitches
 Please be aware of the following glitches in the script:

-- Nothing here yet :)
+- Rapid fire patched, see top of readme

 ## Toggles
 Here are the toggle keys to control the script: